 They don't have animal shelters in Switzerland.
 They have foster homes that usually have one or two cats throughout the country, which are registered in a database.
 In order for Lindsey to adopt a cat, she had to go online, find a cat she liked, see where it was located and then travel to the home of the foster parent to meet the cat.
 Because of the law, Lindsey ended up adopting two cats, to meet the two-cat household.
 This required her to drive to a second home to find another cat.

 "HERO PEOPLE OF THE WEEK" - Dolly Jefferson - Saves Dog From Coyotes

-This week's Zeuterin Hero Person is an 84-year-old woman.
-She had no qualms about intercepting angry coyotes to save a neighbor's dog.
-Now she's making news nationwide.
+This week's Hero Person was an 84-year-old woman who had no qualms about intercepting angry coyotes to save a neighbor's dog, making news nationwide.

 Delores 'Dolly' Jefferson says she was getting her morning coffee when she heard noises coming from behind her home.
 When she looked out, she saw her neighbor's dog, Roxie, running around.
 She then saw that a coyote was chasing the dog.

 Dolly dropped her coffee and ran outside and started screaming, yelling and waving her arms.
 This was enough that the coyote was momentarily distracted, which allowed Roxie to get away.

 It was then that Dolly saw that there was a whole pack, consisting of about 5 coyotes.
 One coyote was trying to push Roxie towards the waiting remaining pack.